Lande21/RolandeU.github.io/README.md

 - Pray and had some H2O
 - Day 24 /27 PP
 - Drink some more water, Made the bed, and did morning stretch
-- Checked WhatsApp and brushed my teeth and
+- Checked WhatsApp and brushed my teeth and finished braiding my hair
 - I haven't Guasha-d my face for a minute and applyed moisturizer
 - I made greek yogurt, granola and fruits for breakfast
 - It was a sunny day , i had a call with my family